Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Our Proposed Schemes

 \textit{Search Latency}: The re-encryption on non-deleted \textit{id}s per search makes \textsf{Bunker-B} inefficient.
 In particular, when the number of those $id$s is large and the deleted ones is a small portion (adding $10^6$ documents and deleting $25\%$ documents), \textsf{Bunker-B} takes $3.2$s to query a keyword (see Section~\ref{sec:evaluation}).

-\textbf{Technical Highlights}: Motivated by the above limitations of \textsf{Bunker-B}, we design \textsf{SGX-SE1} and \textsf{SGX-SE2} that are Type-II backward private schemes with: (1) reduced number of ecall/ocall when the client wants to add/delete a document, (2) reduced search roundtrips, and (3) accelerated enclave's computation in search.
+\textbf{Technical Highlights}: Motivated by the limitations of \textsf{Bunker-B}, we design \textsf{SGX-SE1} and \textsf{SGX-SE2} that are Type-II backward private schemes with: (1) reduced number of \textit{ecall/ocall} when the client wants to add/delete a document, (2) reduced search roundtrips, and (3) accelerated enclave's computation in search.

 We achieve (1) by allowing the client to transfer the document to the enclave for document addition, instead of transferring $(w,id)$ pairs.
 This design reduces the number of \textit{ecall}s to $1$.
 We then use the enclave to store the latest states $ST$ of all keywords, where the state of a keyword $w$ is $ST[w]=count$.
-With this design, the enclave is able to generate addition tokens based on $ST$.
+As a result, the enclave is able to generate addition tokens based on $ST$.
 Our experiments (see Section~\ref{sec:evaluation}) show that this design improves $2\times$ the addition throughput compared to \textsf{Bunker-B}.
 We note that it is negligible to store $ST$ in the enclave since it costs less than 6 MB to store the states of all keywords in the American dictionary of English\footnote{The dictionary contains about 300,000 common and obsolete keywords} (assuming each keyword state item can take up $18$ bytes in a dictionary map).
-Additionally, our schemes only require $1$ \textit{ecall} if the client wants to delete a document, by transferring that document $id$ to the enclave.
+Additionally, our scheme only requires $1$ \textit{ecall} if the client deletes a document, by transferring that document $id$ to the enclave.